 10 simple gestures or acts of kindness you can do for others when you don’t know how to help with the loss of a loved one.
 Being an encouragement to others can help in more ways than you think.

 Losing a parent, friend, or child is the hardest thing you have to go through.
 Not only do you have to come to terms with the loss, but it’s the details, the emotions, all the plans you need to make.
 Then you still have to take care of just all the stuff life throws at you.

-What if you are a friend of someone that loses a parent, a child or family member?
+What if you are a friend of someone that loses a parent, a child, or a family member?
 It even becomes harder, because you don’t know what you should do.

 You want to help and you want to be there, but you feel inadequate like there is nothing you can do to take away their pain, so many of us don’t do anything.

 One thing I have learned is that if you ask how you can help, many will say thank you but no thank you.
-They don’t want to feel like a burden, so just step in and do something on this list.
+They don’t want to feel like a burden, so if possible just step in and do something on this list.

 There are things you can do that matter even when you don’t think they do.